abbyssoul/libsolace/docs/framework.md

 # Application Framework

 libsolace provides a number of classes to help building various applications while allowing for efficient resouce management.
-To achive a number of assumptions about application's lifecycle has been made in the design process.
+To achive that a number of assumptions about application's lifecycle has to be made in the design process.
 Main assumption is that applications has dedicated
 phases:
  - Initialization.
  - Event loop / processing.